 Nothing frustrates a visitor more than a slow loading website.
-We’re living in a digital world where having a website has become a necessity for every business and individuals who are looking for anything.
+We’re living in a digital world where having a website has become a necessity for every business and individual who are looking for anything.
 Users have become quite restless and intolerant, they can’t stand a website that will take more than 5 seconds to load.
 They’ll end up leaving the site which will increase the bounce rate.
 At the same time, Google even prefers websites that have fast loading time and it will rank those websites in the search engine.

 A website should not take up to more than five to six seconds to load.
 Any website taking more than that will lose a visitor forever and sales.
 The speed of your website matters a lot especially when it’s an e-commerce website.
 Having a slow website will bring a negative impact to the website resulting in: